-- 1. In the order indicated on the heat sink, loosen the four Phillips captive screws (1) that secure the heat sink to the system board. - 2.
-Remove the heat sink (2) from the system board.
+1. In the order indicated on the heat sink, loosen the four Phillips captive screws (1) that secure the heat sink to the system board.

+2. Remove the heat sink (2) from the system board.

-3. Inspect the thermal pad on the surfaces of the heat sink and the system board components each time the heat sink is removed.
-If the thermal pad is torn, missing part of the pad, or dirty, thoroughly clean the thermal pad from the surfaces of the heat sink and the system board.
+3. Thoroughly clean the thermal material from the surfaces of the heat sink and the system board components each time the heat sink is removed.
+Replacement thermal material is included with the heat sink and system board spare part kits.
 The following illustration shows the replacement thermal material locations.